dannguyen/sf-ethics-lobbyist-sql/README.md

 - [download.sh](download.sh) - just a bunch of `curl` calls to the datasets' Socrata endpoints.
 The [csvs/](csvs/) subdirectory contains the downloaded data.
 - [bootstrap.sh](bootstrap.sh) - a sloppy shell script that re-creates the database from the [schemas.sql](schemas.sql) and [indexes.sql](indexes.sql) scripts, and uses `csvsql` to import the plaintext CSV into the sqlite database.

-# Fun with SQL stories
+### SQL details

-The [SQLite database is more-or-less a straight dump from the raw text](sf-ethics-lobbyist-disclosures.sqlite).
-I made a few changes for sanity: the `date` and `amount` columns were formatted to be more data-friendly -- e.g. converted to ISO format and removed dollar signs from the dollar amounts.
+The [SQLite database](sf-ethics-lobbyist-disclosures.sqlite) is nearly a straight dump from the raw text, and so most of its fields are plain text.
+I did some transformation of the `date` and `amount` columns -- converting into ISO date format and removing unneeded dollar-character-signs, respectively, so that those columns could be treated as `DATE` and `FLOAT`.

-I also defined most of the text columns as `COLLATE NOCASE` so that comparisons would be case-insensitive.
-I don't know how reliable the common-fields are between the tables.
+I set most of the text columns to be  `COLLATE NOCASE` so that string comparisons would be case-insensitive.
+I don't know how reliable the data values are for joining the tables.
 For example, in the `lobbyists` table, a certain lobbyist has two `FullName` values, `'GRUWELL, CHRIS S.'` and `'GRUWELL, CHRIS'`.
 But in the `clients` table, his name (in the `lobbyist` field) is in titlecase, `'Grumwell, Chris S.'`  and `'Grumwell, Chris'`.

+<a name="sql-fun" id="sql-fun"></a>

+# Fun with SQL stories

-But even without knowing much about San Francisco's lobbying universe, some SQL concepts work just as effectively as with any topic.
+Even without knowing much about San Francisco's lobbying universe, we can still find interesting insights by following principles for good SQL queries and data thinking.

 ## Prop T's effects